3D printing becomes a mainstream consumer technology

 A dam project in 2005 saved what little remained of the northern area (the Small Aral), but the much larger southern part of the sea

-reserves – having reached a plateau in 2005 – are now in serious decline, causing havoc on the financial markets.
+reserves – having reached a plateau in 2005 – are now in serious decline, causing turmoil on the financial markets.
 Food and energy